-In 1654, when New York governor Peter Stuyvesant needed help collecting taxes, he turned to Deborah Moody for help.
-The story of the Salem, Mass., woman then came full circle from outcast to political power broker.
+In 1654, when New York governor Peter Stuyvesant needed help collecting taxes, he turned to Deborah Moody.
+The career of the Salem, Mass., woman then came full circle from outcast to political power broker.

 Deborah Moody, Anabaptist

 Deborah Moody became an Anabaptist, a school of thought that held people should not be baptized as children but rather as adults.

 Anabaptism amounted to heresy in the 1630s.
 Lady Moody, now a heretic, had to appear before England’s Star Chamber, the high court that heard cases involving the nobility.
 The court had the power to decide how long nobles could live away from their ancestral estates, and it ordered Lady Moody to go home to Wiltshire.

 Moody had considered joining Winthrop and his settlement in America.
 Though she had long criticized the Church of England, the prospect of joining in the new colony had initially seemed too daunting.
 But with this new frustration, Deborah Moody decided to move.

 At age 54, she pulled up stakes and sailed for America.
 She first settled in Saugus on a grant of 400 acres for a plantation.
 Shortly, however, she bought a small house in Salem, and then a farm of more than 1,000 acres from John Humphrey in nearby Swampscott.
 Humphrey, a one-time deputy governor of Massachusetts, had grown tired of the new colony and was returning to England.

 She had the misfortune of moving into the neighborhood of the Rev. Hugh Peter, also a fellow member of the church at Salem.
 Given her unconventional beliefs she could hardly have chosen a worse neighbor.
 Peter was one of the ministers who had successfully prosecuted Anne Hutchinson just two years earlier for her Anabaptist beliefs.